-Join Steve Caplin for an in-depth discussion in this video Choosing a torso, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Choosing a torso, part of Learning Adobe Fuse CC.

 - [Voiceover] Before we add arms and legs…to our figure, of course we have to add a torso.…That makes sense, otherwise there'd be…nothing for the arms and legs to be attached to.…Let's choose a torso.…We select it and zooms out to show us the torso in place.…Now, there are different kinds of torso here.…The ones that have the word "scan" in the titles…are scans of real people.…That's 3D models of real people…who have stood in front of the camera…and posed especially for it.…

 We can change this to one of the regular model figures…and they are not quite so convincing.…They're rather smoother and perhaps too symmetrical.…Let's go back to our scanned figure.…And every time we select a torso,…it then moves us on to the next part…which is choosing the legs.…You have to select the torso area to go back to it.…One rather surprising thing here…is that although we've got a female head,…we don't have to have a female body.…

 We could put on, for example, this rather…pasty male body and even when we choose that,…you can see the female head does blend…

 - Placing and animating the model in Photoshop